freecodecamp-greenville/fcc-greenville-www/index.md

 ## Parking

-Parking for the events is located at the Aloft parking garage, on Richardson Street, adjacent to NEXT on Main building.
-Drive to the 5th floor and be sure to ring a door bell for entrance to the building.
+For events at Next on Main, you can park in the Aloft parking garage or the Richardson Street garage.
+Both garages are on Richardson Street, on either side of the Bank of America building.
+There is an entrance to Next on Main in each garage.
+In the Aloft garage the entrance is on the 5th level.
+In the Richardson Street garage the entrance is on the 3rd level.
+During the event there will be a virtual doorbell on this page so that we can let you in.

 Please visit our
 [Facebook group](https://www.facebook.com/groups/free.code.camp.Greenville/).